akshayklal/akshayklal.github.io/content/sfo-global-warming.md

 temperatures at San Francisco Airport since 1946.
 Average min and max temperatures have increased by around 3 °F over last 70 years.
-This data clearly shows that global warming is present in the San Francisco Bay Area.
+This data clearly shows that global warming trends are present in the San Francisco Bay Area.

 ![Average Annual Max and Min Temperatures at San Francisco International Airport (SFO) from 1946 to 2024](/images/sfo-global-warming.png)